^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Is immunoglobulin needed in pregnancy?
+Is immunoglobulin necessary during pregnancy?

-Immunoglobulin in pregnancy: pros and cons
+Immunoglobulin during pregnancy: pros and cons

 At what week of pregnancy is immunoglobulin administered?

-Indications Immunoglobulin in pregnancy
+Indications immunoglobulin in pregnancy

-• a real threat of spontaneous abortion;
+• real threat of spontaneous abortion;

 • threat of fetal rejection;